monsoonmaelstrom/book2/book2.md

 There’s also the matter of Reese.
 I know Peter’s still been looking for her, and been coming up empty.
 I haven’t been able to help and that’s been eating at me too.
 I can’t be totally sure Iverson didn’t take her, but based on the two and a half days we spent as his unwilling guests, I don’t think he did.
 I think he just used her absence to his advantage and I was stupid enough to fall for it.

-Gavin was right when he said I should be blaming myself about all of this.
+Gavin was right when he said I should be blaming myself for all of this.

 “Amelia, can you go talk to Michael?
 See if he knows anything about Reese?”
 I ask.